Close

 The problem: It always starts out the same way.
 You set out to write the most enthralling first-person travel feature, the most incisive personality profile, the most heartfelt personal essay, the most comprehensive destination guide.
 Yet somewhere between the dreaming and the doing, you get bogged in mud of your own making as your inner critic takes the megaphone: You call that a compelling lead?
 Where are the telling details?
 Can’t you come up with better descriptors?
 Are you sure that’s what he said?
 How is that even relevant?
 The result is that you write slowly, or not at all.

 The antidote: Perfectionism and procrastination are so closely related, they might as well be conjoined twins.
 It must be said that perfectionism isn’t all bad.
 Getting the details right is important (although even stringent fact checks won’t satisfy the most eagle-eyed of readers).
 Perfectionism becomes a problem when it leads to paralysis and gets in between you and that shitty first draft.
 The solution is to deliberately set out to write the absolute worst first draft you can muster – or a zero or ‘dirty’ draft, where you simply tell yourself the story, secure in the knowledge that no-one else need ever see it.
+Learning how to write fast can also help to beat perfectionism and procrastination.

 Perfectionism can sometimes masquerade as pseudo-writing activities like research.
 This is a big trap for me.
 I download academic articles and buy books with the same sort of gusto with which some women collect shoes.
 Developing a deep understanding of a subject area is consistent with the iceberg theory: you won’t (hopefully) put everything you’ve learned into the story, but it still sits there, under the surface, allowing you to write with more authority.
 Research can also unearth fascinating tidbits and suggest new questions, which leads to more stories.
 Yet, at some point, you need to call it a day.
 Enough is enough.
 You don’t need a marine biology degree to write an experiential piece about snorkelling on the Great Barrier Reef.